indigotree/www-bagnallcentre-com/content/whats-on/chesham-gong-bath-sound-meditation.md

 ---
-title: Chesham Gong Bath & Sound Meditation
+title: Chesham Gong Bath and Sound Meditation
 description: >-
   This is a group for like minded people to experience the sacred sounds of the gong and other complementary instruments within the setting of a gong